-• Intersecting walls build to the interior surface of the innermost Main Layer.

-- Floor platforms build to the exterior surface of the outermost Main Layer. - Framing generates in the outermost Main Layer with a framing material. - A selected wall's edit handles display along the exterior of the outermost Main Layer. - The exterior surface of the outermost Main Layer is the Dimension Layer
+- Intersecting walls build to the interior surface of the innermost Main Layer. - Floor platforms build to the exterior surface of the outermost Main Layer. - A selected wall's edit handles display along the exterior of the outermost Main Layer. - The exterior surface of the outermost Main Layer is the Dimension Layer

-See "Wall Type Definitions Dialog" on page 141.
+See "Wall Type Definitions Dialog" on page 139.